-The purpose of this plan is to outline how Good Chemistry of Massachusetts, Inc. will obtain and maintain the required General Liability and Product Liability insurance coverage as required pursuant to 935 CMR 500.105(10), or otherwise comply with this requirement.
-It is important to note that Good Chemistry of Massachusetts, Inc. currently has liability insurance for its Worcester dispensary and Bellingham cultivation.
-We believe it will be no issue adding the Lynn facility to that existing policy.
+The purpose of this plan is to outline how Good Chemistry of Massachusetts, Inc. ("GCM") will obtain and maintain the required General Liability and Product Liability insurance coverage as required pursuant to 935 CMR 501.105(10), or otherwise comply with this requirement.